ddeityy/rust-prec/README.md

-# Long awaited "P-REC" for linux users
+# P-REC for linux users and maybe a P-REC replacement for windows user

 ## Features